p13tarunkk/p13tarunkk.github.io/_posts/2021-07-09-Product_Case.md

 - product design interview
 - PM interviews
 - featured
+- Facebook Product Manager
+- Meta Product Manager
+- ''
 ---

 Product design (a.k.a.
-Product sense) is the most common problem asked during PM interviews.
+Product sense) is the most common problem asked during PM interviews ( e.g. Google or Facebook / Meta Product Manager ).
 It should not be confused with the UI-UX or system design challenges.
 Here, product design is a journey where you explore diverse questions and challenges pertaining to product discovery & development.
 The journey begins with the search for answers to *Why, Who, What, Where, When* and *How*.
 However, all of these need to be investigated in a limited time frame of 30-45 mins during an interview.
 Here is a comprehensive guide to approach such questions with various examples, points and tips to consider.
 Product design problems can be either case studies or open ended questions on technology /physical products.

 	SAMPLE PRODUCT DESIGN PROBLEMS:-